-- As Long as There is Evil: Or Conflict in their case.
-It's implied at the end of their debut that they will continue to exist as long as ponies are still able to feel hatred and anger, and if those conflicts reach the point that they were over a thousand years ago, the Windigoes will come back...
+- As Long as There Is Evil: Or conflict, in their case.
+It's implied at the end of their debut that they will continue to exist as long as ponies are still able to feel hatred and anger, and if those conflicts reach the point that they were over a thousand years ago, the Windigos will come back...
 And we see in "The Ending of the End" that they do.

 - Big Bad: Of the Hearth's Warming Pageant and the founding of Equestria.

 - Character Overlap: In-universe.
 The Windigos appear as characters featured in both the "Hearth's Warming Eve" pageant and the A Hearth's Warming Tale story.
-Of course, it is strongly implied they are not mythical at all, which would make them an example of Historical-Domain Character for Equestria.
+Of course, it is later shown they are not mythical at all, which makes them an example of Historical Domain Character for Equestria.